 PAD is a very manageable condition, but it is not curable.
 At NVV, we foster long-term relationships with our patients, many of whom follow-up for life.
 Whether or not you ever need a procedure, we will work with you to develop a plan that works for you.

-If you are experiencing symptoms related to PAD, or any other vascular problem, call Drs.
-Albright and Levin at Nevada Vein and Vascular, (775) 323-3000, to set up a consultation.
+If you are experiencing symptoms related to AIOD, or any other vascular problem, call Drs.
+Albright at Nevada Vein and Vascular, (775) 323-3000, to set up a consultation.